 When talking to runners — or overhearing a typical runner-to-runner conversation — it is very common to hear all about their fastest time.
 Also referred to as a personal best or personal record, this is a crowning achievement and badge of honor showcasing the hard work a runner has put in during training.
 Of course, every runner and race is different, so working toward a PR is going to be, as well.

 “[Preparing for a PR] of course depends on the distance of the race,” confirms Ray Pugsley, co-founder of Potomac River Running Store and coach at PR Training Programs.
 “The longer the race, the more important [it is to build] mileage.
 A new runner can achieve a PR by carefully increasing mileage during a training cycle, but a veteran runner will need to add more workouts that focus on paces at or faster than PR race pace.”

 Though these differences are important to recognize, there are a few constants that remain when working toward a PR.
-We talked to two coaches to find out what the most vital piece of the puzzle is — and get workouts any runner can do to boost speed.
+We talked to two coaches to find out.

 THE MOST IMPORTANT PART OF TRAINING FOR A PR

 If you are training with the sole goal of achieving a new PR, there is one major thing that is going to get you there: consistency.
 That isn’t to say that without creating — and sticking to — a focused plan you absolutely won’t achieve your fastest race to date, but you certainly aren’t helping yourself if you have irregular training blocks.

 “Consistent training blocks with base building in between will lead to massive gains over time,” explains Victoria Phillippi, run coach and owner of Run4PRs Coaching.
 “It is more important to be consistent with training over time than anything else.
 Running is an aerobic sport and each run builds your aerobic engine.
 Your aerobic engine will make you faster and stronger in the long run.”